radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

   - needs harmonization
 - Pagination is now using hypermedia links exclusively to align with OAFeat
   - https://github.com/radiantearth/stac-spec/pull/631
-- [Aligned paging with OAFeat](https://github.com/radiantearth/stac-spec/pull/631) by using next links and adding a POST extension to the links definition for our /search endpoint.

 ## Item
 - [Added purpose field to Asset](https://github.com/radiantearth/stac-spec/pull/637) - added field `purpose` as a corollary field to Links `rel`, to describe a common set of usages for specific assets in an item, for example `thumbnail`.